-Purpose: To establish Trident Technical College's (TTC) procedure for honorariums, gratuties, and gifts.
+Purpose: To establish Trident Technical College's (TTC) procedure for honorariums, gratuities, and gifts.

 State employees cannot accept additional compensation from any individual, group or organization to whom professional services is rendered during the hours the employee is working for the state.
 Whether in-state or out-of-state, an employee should not accept an honorarium or similar gift for services rendered on state time or at state expense.
-However, an employee may accept amounts awarded in appreciation of help and services provided, such as honorariums from the Southern Association of Colleges and Schools and similar organizations, with prior approval of the President.
+However, an employee may accept amounts awarded in appreciation of help and services provided, such as honorariums or amounts for miscellaneous expenses from the Southern Association of Colleges and Schools and similar organizations, with prior approval of the President.
+To obtain approval, employees should submit the invitation to participate in the accreditation review from the Southern Association of Colleges and Schools and similar organizations, including documentation of the honorarium or miscellaneous expense amount, along with the travel request to the internal auditor and President.

 TTC prohibits acceptance of gifts from sales representatives, vendors, or business organizations wishing to acknowledge or attract favorable relationships, whether such gifts are tendered at the College or elsewhere.